pravega/pravega/README.md

 ./gradlew distribution
 ```

-Install pravega jar files into the local maven repository:
+Install pravega jar files into the local maven repository.
+This is handy for running the `pravega-samples` locally against a custom version of pravega.

 ```
 ./gradlew publishMavenPublicationToMavenLocal